|Nutrition Facts (per serving)|

 For rice vinegar, use the unseasoned type.
 They are usually right next to each other on the supermarket shelf.
 Seasoned rice vinegar is sweetened, unseasoned rice vinegar isn’t.

-Rice vinegar has a similar color as white vinegar but a completely different flavor profile, it is much milder, less sharp, and sweeter.
+Rice vinegar is similar to white vinegar in color but has a completely different flavor profile; it is much milder, less sharp, and sweeter.
 Rice vinegar is also called rice wine vinegar.
 Rice wine is a different condiment and not the same as rice wine vinegar.

 For sesame oil, use the plain type, not toasted sesame oil.
-Plain sesame oil, which is colorless, neutral in flavor and scent, is made from raw sesame seeds.
+Plain sesame oil, which is colorless and neutral in flavor and scent, is made from raw sesame seeds.
 Toasted sesame oil has a dark color, a nutty flavor, and a much thicker consistency.

 You can find kochukaru at Asian grocery stores.
-If you cannot get it and substitute cayenne pepper for kochukaru, start with a smaller amount, as cayenne pepper is much hotter, however, it lacks the typical sweet and slightly smoky component of kochukaru.
-Sriracha sauce, on the other hand, is much milder than kochukaru so you might want to increase the amount if you like your dipping sauce spicy.
+If you cannot get it, substitute cayenne pepper for kochukaru but start with a smaller amount as cayenne pepper is much hotter; however, it lacks the typical sweet and slightly smoky component of kochukaru.
+Sriracha sauce, on the other hand, is much milder than kochukaru, so you might want to increase the amount if you like your dipping sauce spicy.